squeek502/d2-map-investigation/README.md

 - [x] Figure out how to determine which direction from the waypoint the summoner is from a generated `Act`
 - [ ] Dump as much relevant information as possible for X amount of seeds (for levels in Act 1 and Act 2 before Arcane Sanctuary)
-- [ ] Find coorelations between Summoner direction and any of the dumped data and rank them
+- [ ] Find correlations between Summoner direction and any of the dumped data and rank them
-- [ ] Figure out if any of the found coorelations are actually usable in a speedrun
+- [ ] Figure out if any of the found correlations are actually usable in a speedrun

 ## Acknowledgements